CosmosContracts/roadmap/proposals/1-general-overview.md

 ### Q1 2025

-- **Appoint a core team**: Appoint a core team to upgrade the network to SDK v50, and to maintain it. ([See Proposal 2](./2-core-team.md))
+- **Appoint a core team:** Establish a team to upgrade the network to SDK v50 and maintain it. ([See Proposal 2](./2-core-team.md))
-- **Reduce infrastructure costs**: Reduce the network intrinsic costs, and simplify validator coordination by reducing the Validator set. ([See Proposal 3](./3-improve-infra.md))
+- **Reduce infrastructure costs:** Minimize the network’s intrinsic costs and simplify validator coordination by reducing the validator set. ([See Proposal 3](./3-improve-infra.md))
-- **Budget for Cummunity Owned dAPPs**: Approve budget to build "Juno Portal", a dApp that will feature various blocks, including a Dex, token launchpad, OTC desk and more. ([See Proposal 4](./4-community-dapps.md))
+- **Budget for Community-Owned dApps:** Approve a budget to build "Juno Portal," a dApp featuring a DEX, token launchpad, OTC desk, and more. ([See Proposal 4](./4-community-dapps.md))
-- **Budget for Community Activities**: Approve budget to run community activities, such as: bounty program, ambassador program, ideathon and more. ([See Proposal 5](./5-community-activities.md))
+- **Budget for Community Activities:** Approve funding for community activities, such as bounty programs, ambassador programs, ideathons, and more. ([See Proposal 5](./5-community-activities.md))
-- **Budget for Dev Ecosystem Growth**: Approve a budget to develop new tools for developers to build on Juno, such as AI agents framework, Telegram mini apps templates, low-coding UIs while at the same time leverage the custom modules offered by Juno ([See Proposal 6](./6-dev-ecosystem.md))
+- **Budget for Developer Ecosystem Growth:** Approve funding to develop new tools for building on Juno, such as an AI agent framework, Telegram mini-app templates, and low-code UIs, while leveraging Juno’s custom modules. ([See Proposal 6](./6-dev-ecosystem.md))

 ### Q2-Q4 2025

-- Implementation of the passed proposals from above
+- Implement the proposals approved in Q1.
-- **Appoint a BD team**: Appoint a team to do business development in behalf of the network.
+- **Appoint a BD team:** Establish a business development team to represent the network.
-- **New delegation program:** Setup a new delegation program to incentivize not only infrasctruture but also app building and community engagement.
+- **New delegation program:** Set up a delegation program to incentivize not only infrastructure but also app development and community engagement.
-- **Bugdget for Liquidity:** Approve a budget to improve $JUNO liquidity across Decentralized and Centralized Exchanges.
+- **Budget for Liquidity:** Approve funding to enhance $JUNO liquidity across decentralized and centralized exchanges.
-- **Treasury diversifiaction:** Approve a budget to be diversified across various tools (OTC, automatic swaps, fee-collection)
+- **Treasury diversification:** Approve a diversified treasury strategy, including OTC trades, automated swaps, and fee collection.
-- **Adopt a data availability layer**: Collaborate with a DA layer to improve the network reach out and performance.
+- **Adopt a data availability layer:** Collaborate with a data availability (DA) layer to improve network reach and performance.

-### Transparency & Metrics report
+### Transparency & Metrics Report

-- Each quarter a report of chain activity will be published to keep track of the network's progress.
+- A quarterly report on chain activity will be published to track the network’s progress.
-- Each month we'll have a community call and/or an X space to discuss the next steps and share devlopment updates.
+- Monthly community calls and/or Twitter Spaces will be held to discuss next steps and share development updates.
-- Every while feedback forms will be provided to the community to give suggestions and feedback on the work done.
+- Periodic feedback forms will be provided to the community to collect suggestions and feedback on completed work.

 ## Conclusion

 **Call to Action:**
 Vote YES to this proposal if you agree with the overall vision of the Juno Network roadmap.
-You'll have the option to vote for each items of the roadmap with future proposals.
+You’ll have the opportunity to vote on each item of the roadmap through future proposals.

-Vote NO if you don't agree or you want to see a roadmap structured differently.
+Vote NO if you disagree or prefer a differently structured roadmap.

 **Final Thoughts:**
 Together, we can create a thriving ecosystem and secure a prosperous future for the Juno blockchain in 2025 and beyond.

 ---

 _Thank you for your consideration.
-Let's shape the future of Juno together!_
+Let’s shape the future of Juno together!_